bchillman/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-Using APIs to analyze world weather data
+Using APIs to analyze world weather data, determine potential vacation destinations, and plan a travel itinerary.